Rocky-eng-coder/news-explorer-frontend/README.md

 # React + Vite

+News Explorer is a React application that allows users to search for articles by keyword using a news API.
+This application will allow users to save news articles to their profiles.
+When the user enters a keyword in the search bar, the website sends a request to the News API service, finds all the relevant articles over the last week, and displays these articles on the page.
+It should display all articles a user saves on a separate page that is also the protected route.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules. .

 Currently, two official plugins are available: